dsmiller95/GitScripts/README.md

   * For local branches, this would look like `refs/heads/master`
   * For remote branches, this would look like `refs/remotes/origin/master`
 * `:lstrip=n`
   * This is a modifier on the `refname` field.
 It is used to specify that the first `n` path sections should be removed from the branch name before it is output.
-For example, by stripping the first 3 sections off of a remote branch name `refs/remotes/origin/master`, it leaves just `master`.
+For example, by stripping the first 3 sections off of a remote branch name `refs/remotes/origin/feature/dropdown`, it leaves just `feature/dropdown`.
 More info on git's formatting syntax is available here: https://git-scm.com/docs/git-for-each-ref#_field_names
 * `> [filename]`
   * Output everything into a file for use later on